Vinnie Pestano: Los Angeles Angels

+New York Yankees

-On February 5, 2016, Pestano signed a minor league deal with the New York Yankees.
+On February 5, 2016, Pestano signed a minor league contract with the New York Yankees.
+In 8 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he recorded a 3.38 ERA with 16 strikeouts across 10 2/3 innings pitched.
+Pestano was released by the Yankees organization on July 5.

+Bridgeport Bluefish

 On April 4, 2017, Pestano signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 26 appearances for the Bluefish, he registered a 1-1 record and 3.25 ERA with 30 strikeouts across 27 2/3 innings pitched.
+Pestano became a free agent following the season.

+Long Island Ducks

 On November 1, 2017, Pestano was drafted by the Long Island Ducks in the Bridgeport Bluefish dispersal draft.
 On March 29, 2018, Pestano signed with the Ducks for the 2018 season.
-He announced his retirement on June 13, 2018.
+In 18 games for Long Island, he compiled a 1-1 record and 3.50 ERA with 19 strikeouts and 2 saves across 18 innings of work.
+On June 13, Pestano announced his retirement from professional baseball.

 Pitching style

 Pestano throws three pitches.
-His main pitch is a four-seam fastball that is typically thrown between 90–93 mph.
+His main pitch is a four-seam fastball that is typically thrown between 90 and 93 mph.
 His secondary pitch is a breaking ball in the low 80s that is referred to by various sources as a curveball or a slider.
 He also occasionally throws a two-seam fastball.

 In popular culture

 Pestano was referenced in season 8, episode 4 (Who Wants to be a Godparent?) of How I Met Your Mother.
 After Barney supposedly throws a brick through an upper-story window in a flashback, Ted doubtingly says, "Yeah right.
 I've seen Barney throw, he's no Vinnie Pestano, am I right? ...Beloved Indians middle reliever!"